marciogualtieri/About/README.md

 * Clojure: [Clojure-Paintshop](https://github.com/marciogualtieri/Clojure-PaintShop).

 * Katas: [My Kata Repository](https://github.com/marciogualtieri/Katas).
-Katas are a great tool to keep TDD skills sharp (it doesn't hurt they are fun to do too).
+Katas are a great tool to keep TDD skills sharp (it doesn't hurt that they are fun to do too).

 ## Data Science